A WHILE back, an article about the Romney camp’s post-mortem on Mitt’s 2008 presidential run caught my eye.

 ...they could prove a strong campaign calling card if Romney can keep his next run from becoming another credibility-eroding exercise in self-caricature.
 Which could be done if Romney and his team finally decide who he truly is...

-Gawd, I just HATE that part about where pundits tell us the candidate doesn't (or does) know "who he is"
+Gawd, I just HATE that part about where pundits tell us the candidate doesn't (or does) know "

 — and apply some super-strength fixative to that identity.
 A difficult challenge, given the endlessly malleable and morphing Mitt of the last election cycle?
 No doubt.
 Still, in a world where scientists have succeeded in isolating and capturing anti-matter, however fleetingly, it’s surely not an impossible one.